Skip to content

 • A kid pulling their backpack backwards like a sled 🎒

-• Someone buying $12 trail mix 😬
+• Someone buying a $12 bag of trail mix 😬

 • A family sprinting to their gate like it's the Olympics 🏃♀️

-First one to complete a row wins … an overpriced pretzel?
+First one to complete a row wins... an overpriced pretzel?

-🛍️ 2.
-Window Shop-a-Thon
+2. Window Shop-a-Thon

-Turn airport stores into your playground.
+Turn airport stores into your playground and practice a little decision-making.

 • Ask: "If you had $50 to spend in this store, what would you buy and why?"